nvenayak/impact/readme.md

 ## Quick Start Guide
 ### Install
-Download a [link](https://www.python.org/downloads/ "Python 3 installation" for your platform, or you can use ` [link](https://www.continuum.io/downloads "Anaconda").
+Download a [Python 3 installation](https://www.python.org/downloads/) for your platform, or you can use [Anaconda](https://www.continuum.io/downloads).
 Anaconda has many of the dependencies pre-installed, and is an easy option to get off the ground quickly.

 #### Fresh install